-4.6: Water Catchment Systems
+4.5: Water Catchment Systems

 Incentive: Side perimeter yard setback and separation requirements between dwelling units and accessory structures may be modified to accommodate water catchment systems.
+Building code requirements still need to be met.

 Condition: The exterior surface of the catchment container shall be designed to not create a nuisance for the adjacent property owner, including having a non-glare treatment.